git-notes(1) - man - phpman

 DISCUSSION

-to supplement a commit's message).
+supplement a commit’s message).
 These blobs are taken from notes refs.
-A notes ref is
+A notes ref is usually

-usually a branch which contains "files" whose paths are the object names for the objects
+a branch which contains "files" whose paths are the object names for the objects they

-inspect the history of the notes by invoking, e.g., git log -p notes/commits.
-Currently
+the history of the notes by invoking, e.g., git log -p notes/commits.
+Currently the commit

-the commit message only records which operation triggered the update, and the commit
+message only records which operation triggered the update, and the commit authorship is

 It is also permitted for a notes ref to point directly to a tree object, in which case the